Darshanp2/LeetCode/README.md

 # LeetCode
-This repository includes all the leetcode problems solved by me.
+This repository includes all the leetcode problems solved.